-To test further with a larger system we have chosen a three-coordinate pincer-ligated \ce{d^8-Ir(^{tBu4}PGeCGeP)} complex, where the central carbon belongs to a 2,6-disubstituted phenyl ring and it has relevance many areas of modern transition metal chemistry.\cite{van2013pincer, van2012organometallic} As tridentate chelates, pincer ligands offer several channels to tune the electronic and steric environments of unsaturated metal fragments of relevance to catalysis.\cite{roddick2012tuning} In the present work, we have used FNS-CD-IP-ADC(3) to calculate IP of \ce{Ir(^{R4}PXCXP)} complex, where R is a t-butyl group and X corresponds to a \ce{GeH_{2}} fragment, which acts as a linker.
-The \ce{Ir(^{R4}PXCXP)} complex possesses a $C_{2}$ equilibrium geometry and the co-ordinates used for the present FNS-CD-IP-ADC(3) calculation have been taken from Ref. \cite{baroudi2014calculation} We have used dyall.v2z basis set for Ir, Ge, and P, and uncontracted cc-pVDZ basis set for C and H, resulting in a total of 2650 basis functions with 346 occupied and 2304 virtual spinors.
-For the FNS-CD-IP-ADC(3) calculation, we have frozen 180 electrons and correlated 166 electrons.
-After employing FNS threshold of $10^{-4}$ and cholesky decomposition threshold of $10^{-3}$, resulting in 4120 Cholesky vectors, 166 occupied and 1018 virtual spinors.
-With this correlation space, the time taken in solving only the ADC(3) secular equation using Davidson is 4 days, 54 minutes, and 56 seconds for calculating one IP state.
-The value obtained for the first IP of \ce{Ir(^{R4}PXCXP)} complex is 6.76 eV, resulting from the removal of an electron from the valence $d_{z^2}$-type MO with a 2A symmetry.
+To further test a larger system, we have chosen a three-coordinate pincer-ligated \ce{d^8}-Ir($^{tBu_{4}}$PGeCGeP) complex, where the central carbon belongs to a 2,6-disubstituted phenyl ring and it has relevance to many areas of modern transition metal chemistry.\cite{van2013pincer, van2012organometallic} As tridentate chelates, pincer ligands offer several channels to tune the electronic and steric environments of unsaturated metal fragments.\cite{roddick2012tuning} In the present work, we have used FNS-CD-IP-ADC(3) to calculate IP of the \ce{Ir(^{R4}PXCXP)} complex, where R is a t-butyl group and X corresponds to a \ce{GeH_{2}} fragment, which acts as a linker.
+The \ce{Ir(^{R4}PXCXP)} complex possesses a $C_{2}$ equilibrium geometry and the coordinates used for the present FNS-CD-IP-ADC(3) calculation have been taken from Ref. \citenum{baroudi2014calculation}.
+We have used the dyall.v2z basis set for Ir, Ge, and P, and uncontracted cc-pVDZ basis set for C and H, resulting in a total of 2650 basis functions with 346 occupied and 2304 virtual spinors.
+For the FNS-CD-IP-ADC(3) calculation, we froze 180 electrons and correlated 166 electrons.
+After employing FNS threshold of $10^{-4}$ and a cholesky decomposition threshold of $10^{-3}$, resulting in 4120 Cholesky vectors, 166 occupied and 1018 virtual spinors.
+With this correlation space, the time taken to solve only the ADC(3) secular equation using Davidson is 4 days, 54 minutes, and 56 seconds to calculate one IP state.
+The value obtained for the first IP of the \ce{Ir(^{R4}PXCXP)} complex is 6.76 eV, resulting from the removal of an electron from the valence $d_{z^2}$-type MO with $^2A$ symmetry.